-In general, operations have a difficult time adapting to a management style that focuses on short term results.
-In some industries, due to the cyclical nature of the business, operations are structured in a way such that they react quickly to a changing economy.
+In general, operations have a difficult time adapting to a management style that focuses on short-term results.
+In some industries, due to the cyclical nature of the business, operations are structured in a way that they react quickly to a changing economy.
 However, there are several companies operating through very long cycles.
-Again, using the financial sector as an example, companies typically have very long term relationships with clients, loans transacted are repayable over long periods, they make long term investments and selling products create liabilities to be met several decades later.
+Again, using the financial sector as an example, typically companies have very long-term relationships with clients, they transact loans that are repayable over long periods, they make long-term investments and they may sell products creating liabilities to be met several decades later.

-Generally, short term focus on results is reflected through one or several of the following actions:
+Generally, short-term focus on results is reflected through one or several of the following actions: